redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys/1.1-initializing-chart/README.md

 Head there and sign in if you have not yet done so.

 First, let's create a directory to house our chart, and fill out Chart.yaml.
 In the Gitea web interface, select "New File".
 To add a directory, simply type the desired name of the directory, then put in a forward slash: `/`.
+For this workstream, add the `codesys/` path before creating your `Chart.yaml` file

 For this part of the excersise, create the codesys directory.
 ![Start Chart Yaml](../images/start-codesys-chart.png)

 Then, within that new directory, name the file `Chart.yaml` and enter the following information.
+*Note that the Chart.yaml name is case sensitive as per [Helm convension](https://helm.sh/docs/chart_best_practices/conventions/).

 ```yaml
 apiVersion: v2